deavial/thunderflurry/README.md

 We would like to give a shout-out to **JetBrains** for providing [WebStorm](https://www.jetbrains.com/webstorm/) licenses to our project!
 Big Huge Hugs!

+[BrowserStack](http://browserstack.com) had provided us with a valuable testing account for this project.
+We greatly appreciate their support and hope you check them out!

 ### Platinum Sponsors

 | Twitter Handle | Sponsor Name |